-A core part of the prospect research process involves evaluating potential sources of funding such as private foundations, community foundations, and government agencies to determine which sources of funding are the right “fit” for your organization or project and worth pursuing.
+A core part of the prospect research process involves evaluating potential sources of funding such as private foundations, community foundations, and government agencies to determine which sources of funding are the right “fit” for your organization and worth pursuing.

-Deciding What to Pursue
+Deciding What (and What Not) to Pursue

 With these cautionary statements out of the way, let’s look at eight things to consider when you are evaluating a foundation for fit.

-Things You Should Know about a Foundation before Submitting a Grant Application
+Eight Things You Should Know about a Foundation before Submitting a Grant Application

-- Foundation Staff: Uncovering any connections to foundation staff—maybe someone on your organization's staff went to graduate school with a program officer who works at the foundation—is always helpful.
-As part of your profile of the foundation, create a list of the foundation’s staff and board members and circulate the list around your organization to see if anyone sees a familiar name.
+Foundation Staff: Uncovering any connections to foundation staff—maybe someone on your organization's staff went to graduate school with a program officer who works at the foundation—is always helpful.
+As part of your profile of the foundation, create a list of the foundation’s staff and board members and circulate the list around your organization to see if anyone recognizes a familiar name.